meromyosin/TinyShot/README.md

 ### Portable
 You hate installing?
 I got u covered.
-Grab the zip from [here](https://github.com/gusmeadows/TinyShot/releases).
+Grab the latest portable zip from [here](https://github.com/gusmeadows/TinyShot/releases).
 Extract it.
 Drag & Drop the TinyShot.exe to taskbar.
 Done!!!

 ## To Do
 add option for sound/notification